Predeploys

 OptimismSuperchainERC20

-The OptimismSuperchainERC20Factory creates ERC20 contracts that implements the SuperchainERC20 standard, grants mint-burn rights to the L2StandardBridge (OptimismSuperchainERC20) and include a remoteToken variable.
+The OptimismSuperchainERC20Factory creates ERC20 contracts that implements the SuperchainERC20 standard, grants mint-burn rights to the L2StandardBridge (OptimismSuperchainERC20) and includes a remoteToken variable.
 These ERC20s are called OptimismSuperchainERC20 and can be converted back and forth with OptimismMintableERC20 tokens.
 The goal of the OptimismSuperchainERC20 is to extend functionalities of the OptimismMintableERC20 so that they are interop compatible.

 Overview